akesterson/cmdarg/README.md

 Tests
 =====

-cmdarg is testable by the shunit bash unit testing tool.
+cmdarg is testable by the shunit bash unit testing tool (https://www.github.com/akesterson/shunit/).
 See the tests/ directory.